loisglld/MacroScraper/README.md

 ## **How to contribute?**

-I develop the MacroScrapper alone: you can check more of my stuff [here](https://github.com/LOISGALLAUD).
-I welcome both pull requests and issues on [GitHub](https://github.com/LOISGALLAUD/MacroScrapper).
+I develop the MacroScraper alone: you can check more of my stuff [here](https://github.com/LOISGALLAUD).
+I welcome both pull requests and issues on [GitHub](https://github.com/LOISGALLAUD/MacroScraper).
 I will review your pull request as soon as possible.

-Thank you for your interest in MacroScrapper!
+Thank you for your interest in MacroScraper!

 </div>